Background

-First a few words about the info that Club Directors can see in the history of an offer, delivered.
+A few words about the info that Club Directors can see in the history of an offer, delivered.

-'delivered' means that our server was successful in delivering the email to the parent's email provider server.
+delivered means that our server was successful in delivering the email to the parent's email provider server.

 But the parent's email provider might have decided to move that email into junk/spam.